-State Building, Elite Ideas, and the Making of Education Leviathans since the 19th Century (Dissertation)
+State Formation, Elite Ideas, and the Making of Education Leviathans since the 19th Century (Dissertation)

 What explains cross-national variation in the development of national education regimes?
-This project examines the timing and centralization of mass education—e.g. the laws and institutions governing primary and lower-secondary education—during early periods of state-building.
+This project examines the timing and centralization of national education systems—e.g. national laws and institutions governing primary and lower-secondary education—during early periods of state-building.
 For this project, I constructed an original data set of educational laws and institutions from 1800-1970 in forty-six countries in Europe, North America, Latin America, and Asia.
-This research employs both comparative-historical analysis of Argentina and Chile and econometric methods to show how state capacity and elite ideology explain patterns of control over public education, and the long-term implications of early educational development.
+This research employs both comparative-historical analysis of Argentina and Chile and econometric methods to show how spatial dimensions of state capacity and elite ideology explain patterns of control over public education.
 This project aims to contribute to scholarship on state-building, political development, and the growing literature on the comparative political economy of education.

 Managing Decentralization, Resisting Markets: Teacher Unionism, Partisan Constraints, and Education Reform in Advanced Democracies